openedx/openedx-ledger/README.rst

 .. code-block::

   # Activate the virtualenv
-  workon edx-ledger
+  workon openedx-ledger
   # or with pyenv
-  pyenv activate edx-ledger
+  pyenv activate openedx-ledger

   # Grab the latest code
   git checkout main